What Is Pericardial Mesothelioma?

 - Radionuclide imaging

 Biopsies are used to confirm a pericardial mesothelioma diagnosis.
-During a biopsy, a surgeon removes tissue from the pericardium and a pathologist examines its cells under a microscope to determine if they are cancerous.
+During a biopsy, a surgeon removes a tiny tissue sample from the pericardium.
+A pathologist then examines its cells under a microscope to determine if they are cancerous.

-If they find mesothelioma cells in the tissue from the pericardium, they can make a final diagnosis.
+If they find mesothelioma cells in the tissue sample, they can make a final diagnosis.

 Getting a Second Opinion

-The symptoms of pericardial mesothelioma resemble many other conditions, and the disease is so rare that most doctors may not even consider it when making a diagnosis.
+The symptoms of pericardial mesothelioma resemble many other conditions, and the disease is so rare that some doctors may not even consider it when making a diagnosis.

-Therefore, it is crucial to get a second opinion from a mesothelioma specialist — particularly one who has experience with pericardial mesothelioma.
+Therefore, it is crucial to get a second opinion from a mesothelioma specialist — particularly one who has experience with pericardial mesothelioma — to make sure you’ve been correctly diagnosed.

 Pericardial Mesothelioma Stages

-Cancer is usually diagnosed by stage — the level of severity the disease has reached — but not enough is known about pericardial mesothelioma for doctors to break it down into the typical stages of mesothelioma.
+Not enough is known about pericardial mesothelioma for doctors to classify it into the typical stages of mesothelioma.
+Instead, pericardial mesothelioma cases are considered either advanced or localized.

-Unfortunately, most pericardial patients are diagnosed during the advanced stage of the disease so they often have a poor prognosis (health outlook).
+Most pericardial patients are diagnosed during the advanced stage of the disease.

 Pericardial Mesothelioma Prognosis